PostgREST/postgrest-docs/docs/references/api/preferences.rst

 The server ignores unrecognized or unfulfillable preferences by default.
 You can control this behavior with the ``handling`` preference.
 It can take two values: ``lenient`` (the default) or ``strict``.

-The ``handling=strict`` will throw an error if you specify invalid preferences.
+``handling=strict`` will throw an error if you specify invalid preferences.
 For instance:

 .. code-block:: http